 Growing up in the 1950’s, I could easily wander downtown after school.
 I could count on the downtown Woolworth’s to have counters full of shiny Christmas baubles.
 This was the age before everything for sale was packaged so I could touch and admire the shiny baubles to my heart’s delight.

 This was an era when the murky waters of assimilation were increasingly tested.
 Some Jews decided it was ok to have a tree.
 Or a tree of sorts, dubbed a Chanukah bush.
 Their controversial “betrayal” was whispered about behind their backs by those of us who considered ourselves to be incorruptible.

 Some Jewish kids believed in Santa.
+I did.
 Some families gave gifts on both Chanukah and Christmas.
+That too happened in our family.
 These choices did not come easily and were not without costs of confusion and charges of hypocrisy.
 Where do you decide to draw the line?
 Why draw the line at all?

 In college, my Jewish roommate and I, after a brief consultation, discovered that we both suffered from Tree Deprivation Syndrome.
 Together, we eagerly made what felt like a bold trip to the local drugstore and bought a silver artificial tree complete with lights for our dorm room.
 It brought us both guilty pleasure.
 Neither of us told our parents.
 We understood that we’d probably taken it a step too far.